zsoltherpai/feather/README.md

     }
 }
 ```
 Feather injects dependencies to @Provides methods aguments.
-This is particularly relevant for binding an implementation
+This is particularly useful for binding an implementation
 to an interface:
 ```java
 public interface Foo {}